How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 The setup: Keep pouches in their original sealed tin.
 Place the tin in a small pouch or bag to protect from light and temperature fluctuations.
 Never leave pouches in hot cars or direct sunlight.

-Lifespan: Sealed tins last the full 12-14 months.
-Once opened, use within 2-3 weeks, especially if travelling through warm climates.
+Lifespan: Sealed tins should still be checked against the printed expiry date.
+Once opened, use within a few weeks, especially if travelling through warm climates.
 If you're crossing borders with pouches, check our European legality guide to confirm they're permitted at your destination.

 Pro tip: Travel with unopened tins when possible.
 If you must carry an open tin, seal it tightly and store it in a cool bag or shaded pocket away from body heat.